 Do I have to deposit full-text?

-- Complete books are not generally allowed; in these instances we either request publisher permission to use a sample chapter, or provide a citation-only record.
+- Uploading complete monographs is not permitted; in these instances we either request publisher permission to use a sample chapter, or provide a citation-only record.

 What does "Request a Copy" mean?

-- This appears only when BIROn holds a locked copy of the full-text, and enables users to request a single copy of the item via a simple web-form.
-Provision of such is at your discretion and your contact details are never revealed.
-The file is distributed under the terms of fair dealing and must not be distributed further by the recipient.
-If you leave Birkbeck, we can amend your contact email address so you continue to receive requests in this way.
+- This feature appears only when BIROn holds a locked full-text file.
+It enables users to request a copy of the item from you via email, under the terms of fair dealing.
+This is at your discretion and your contact details are never revealed.
+The file must not be distributed further by the recipient.
+If you leave Birkbeck, we can amend your contact email so you continue to receive requests in this way.